-Patricia Lee “Trish” Refo is president-elect of the American Bar Association and will become president of the more than 400,000-member organization in August 2020.
+Patricia Lee “Trish” Refo is president-elect of the American Bar Association and, in August 202, will become president of the largest voluntary association of attorneys and legal professionals in the world.

 As a partner at Snell & Wilmer in Phoenix, Refo concentrates on complex commercial litigation and internal investigations.
 She chairs the firm’s Professional Liability Litigation Group.